gSchool/mcsp-unit-oop/01-oop/04-getters-and-setters.md

 console.log(obj.name); // Anjali
 ```

-Now you may be asking yourself how a getter/setter pair is is better than just defining a normal property.
+Now you may be asking yourself how a getter/setter pair is better than just defining a normal property.
 If you allow access and mutation of a property, why not just expose it on the object?
 Well, one added benefit of the getter/setter is that we have more control over how properties are set and accessed.
-What if we wanted to keep track of every time a property is accessed or what if we wanted to do some validating before accepting a property mutation?
-With a normal property, there's no way for us to know, but with a getter/setter pair, we can just add some additional logic to our getter/setter functions like so:
+What if we wanted to keep track of every time a property is accessed or perform validation before accepting a property mutation?
+With a normal property, there's no way for us to hook into access/mutation, but with a getter/setter pair, we can just add some additional logic to our getter/setter functions like so:

 ```js
 let myName = "Jay";